aras-denizhan/JWT-HelloWorld/README.md

 ## Debugger
-- You can use [jwt.io](https://jwt.io) to encode your token response.
+- You can use [jwt.io](https://jwt.io) to decode your token response.
 - Creation and Expiration time is available here.